MOSES * EGYPT * SPAETH

 Appetizing Reading Served So That Everything Goes Down Voluntarily

-Like so many others I have read your books on Moses with great pleasure and surprise - surprise as to your abilities to guide when necessary, if one needs an answer and does not only want to "shine" among "ruminants".
+Like so many others I have read your books on Moses with great pleasure and surprise - surprise as to your abilities to search where it is necessary to search if one needs an answer and does not only want to "shine" among "ruminants".

 I have especially liked these features: